 He has conducted many italian premières, including Feux d'artifices by G. Connesson for Mito 2018 and the Concerto for Viola by Jennifer Higdon for Mito 2019; as well as other notable works of our time, such as Sciliar by Battistelli, Concerto for audience and orchestra by Campogrande, and many other pieces by Colasanti, Pierini, Glass, Mintzer, Pärt, Rihm.
 He partnered many prestigious soloists such as Gabriela Montero, Enrico Dindo, Andrea Lucchesini, Chloe Mun, Benedetto Lupo, Suyoen Kim, Signum Quartet, Nils Mönkenmeyer and Pietro De Maria.

 In 2020, after joining again the OPV Orchestra Padova for an all Brahms’ program with Symphony nr.
-2 and Haydn-Variations, he will make his debut with the Arena di Verona Orchestra with works by Mozart and Schubert, and in his first operatic production in Bari Petruzzelli Theatre, with the première of a new Opera written by Nicola Campogrande.
+2 and Haydn-Variations, he will make his debut with the Arturo Toscanini Philarmonic in Parma (Mozart Haydn Schubert), with the Arena di Verona Orchestra (Mozart and Schubert), and in his first operatic production in Bari Petruzzelli Theatre, with the première of "La notte di San Nicola" by Nicola Campogrande.

 Alongside with the flute and composition diplomas he holds from the conservatories of Verona and Turin, he studied conducting with Piero Bellugi and received many useful advices by Juraj Valčuha.
 Principal flute of the Orchestra Nazionale della Rai for thirty years and very much involved in chamber music, as a flutist he has given thousands of concerts worldwide, many of which with the Quintetto Bibiena.
 As a soloist he has recorded many cd’s, among which Mozart’s concertos, Petrassi’s "Concerto", "Ruah" by Ivan Fedele (which the composer dedicated to him) and the "Concierto Pastoral" by J. Rodrigo.
 He has received many prizes, among them the "Barison" (Trieste 1987), the "Siebaneck-Abbiati" in 2003 with the Bibiena Ensemble, the "G.F.
 Pressenda" (Alba 2008).
 Equally active as a composer, in 2014 he premiered his concerto for flute and strings "Nine Rooms" with Enrico Dindo and I Solisti di Pavia and he closed the 2014 Season of the Ex Novo Ensemble in Venice with the quartet "A flat".
 In 2016 he premiered "Per quelli che volano" for clarinet and orchestra, commissioned by the Haydn Orchestra in Bolzano, and in 2018 "Tre d’amore" with Unimi orchestra in Milan.
 The Italian TV-channel Sky-Classica has featured him twice in its series of portraits about artists and their activities, i.e. "I notevoli" (2008) and "Contrappunti" (2015).